-A tied ribbon wreath is a great way to include beautiful colors and textures in your home decor.
-In this fall version, I used earth toned ribbons in a variety of materials, along with a metal leaf and wood buttons to add some natural flair.
-Cut or torn fabric strips would make a pretty alternative for a more rustic wreath.
+A fall tied ribbon wreath is a great way to include seasonal colors and textures in your home decor.
+In this version, I used earth toned ribbons in a variety of materials, along with a metal leaf and wood buttons to add some natural flair.
+Cut or torn fabric strips would make a pretty alternative for a more rustic fall wreath.

-For this wreath, I used a STYROFOAM Brand Foam wreath form approximately 8″ in diameter.
-Tip: Painting the front of the wreath using a foam brush and acrylic paint will camouflage the form in case it happens to peek through the ribbons.
+For this wreath, I used a wreath form approximately 8″ in diameter.
+Tip: Painting the front of the wreath using a brush and a coordinating acrylic paint color will camouflage the wreath form in case it happens to peek through the ribbons.

-Beginning with the wider ribbons, tie the pieces around the form.
-Fill in the spaces with the narrower pieces, adjusting the position of the knots as necessary to cover any gaps.
+Beginning with the widest ribbons, tie the pieces around the form.
+Space out each type to balance the colors and textures.
+Next, fill in the spaces with the narrower pieces, adjusting the position of the knots as necessary to cover any gaps.

-Once all the ribbons are tied around the wreath form, the whole project might look a little scary.
+After all the ribbons are tied around the wreath form, the whole project might look a little scary.
 Mine resembled a big autumn-colored ribbon Medusa.
-No worries, though, we’ll fix that.
+No worries though, we’ll fix that with a ribbon “haircut”.

-Once all the ribbon ends have been trimmed to approximately 1.5 inches long (use sharp fabric scissors for clean edges), scary Medusa will be transformed into a pretty tied ribbon wreath ready for embellishing.
+Use sharp fabric scissors to trim the ribbon ends to approximately 1.5 inches long, angling the ends to reduce fraying.
+Then, when all the ends are trimmed, the scary Medusa will be transformed into a pretty tied ribbon wreath ready for embellishing.

-Glue dark brown button “berries” tied with orange embroidery floss around the wreath, and a large aged metal leaf as an accent.
-More buttons tied with cream floss can be glued on top of the leaf for additional coordinating color and texture.
+Tie orange embroidery floss through dark brown buttons and glue around the wreath to mimic berries.
+Add the large aged metal leaf as an accent.
+Tie your other coordinating buttons with cream floss and glue on top of the leaf for additional coordinating color and texture.

 With no time or labor-intensive techniques to deal with, this tied ribbon wreath can be assembled quickly and easily.
-Plus, it makes a great stash-buster project, using pieces that may be left over from previous projects.
+Plus, it makes a great stash-buster project.
+You can use random ribbon spools or pieces that may be left over from previous projects.
 Dive into your ribbon stash and make one today!

 Thanks for stopping by!